jatinAB/PharmaPilot/README.md

 If you found **PharmaPilot** useful, consider giving it a ⭐ on [GitHub](https://github.com/jatinAB/PharmaPilot) — your support helps promote smarter healthcare automation 🚀

-Would you like me to also add a **small “System Architecture Diagram”** section before the snapshots (for extra visual appeal)?
-It looks great for project documentation.